 There are three types of BIPs:

-- Standards Track BIPs - Changes to the network protocol, block or transaction validation, or anything affecting interoperability.
+- Standards Track BIPs - Changes to the code that makes up network protocols, or transaction validation.

 - Informational BIPs - Design issues, general guidelines.
 This type of BIP is NOT for proposing new features and does not represent a community consensus.